-In Creative Assignment, activity like In The Lab given on Page 49of the main course book will enhance the ability of the students and serve as a Subject Enrichment activity.
+Take the students to the computer lab and let them practice the activity given in the Tech Practice section on Page 78 and 79 in the main course book.
+This will enhance the ability of the students and serve as a Subject Enrichment activity.